WebAssembly/component-model/design/mvp/CanonicalABI.md

 separate Python list here, but an optimizing implementation could instead store the free list in the free elements of `array`.
 When inserting a new handle, `HandleTable` first consults the `free` list, which is popped LIFO to better detect use-after-free bugs in the guest code.
-The `insert` method increments `Call.borrow_count` to guard that this handle has been dropped by the end of the call.

 The `get` method is used by other `HandleTable` methods and canonical definitions below and uses dynamic guards to catch out-of-bounds and